se802/FuseFileSystemBoC/plot_workers/README.md

 python benchmark_filesystem.py
 ```

-The benchmarking script executes the C++ program with different worker counts and various I/O types (write, randwrite, read, randread).
-It collects IOPS and latency data for each case and generates two grouped bar charts as the output:
+The benchmarking script executes the BoC Fuse Filesystem with different verona worker counts and various I/O types (write, randwrite, read, randread).
+It collects IOPS and latency data for each case and generates two grouped bar charts for each worker count.

 - **IOPS Comparison Chart**: Shows IOPS achieved for different I/O types and worker counts.
 - **Latency Comparison Chart**: Displays average completion time (latency) for each I/O type and worker count.